 Ten years later, the MAC Class of 1915 pledged a $5 contribution from each student.
 The paltry sum of $5 in 1915 was worth about $117 in today’s dollars.
 It meant so much to them, the students were willing to contribute to a union they wouldn’t even get to use.

 World War I intervened, and efforts for a union ground to a halt.
 After the war, plans recommenced, and planners changed the name to the Memorial Union, in honor of American soldiers who had perished in service to the country.
-The MAC Alumni Association hired the Chicago architectural firm of Pond and Pond to draw up plans for the Union with an estimated cost of $650,000 (just about $15,200,000.00 in 2013).
+The MAC Alumni Association hired the Chicago architectural firm of Pond and Pond, who also designed the student unions at University of Michigan, University of Kansas, and Purdue University, to draw up plans for the Union with an estimated cost of $650,000 (just about $15,200,000.00 in 2013).

 Old-Fashioned Spartan Spirit

 By June of 1923, the Alumni Association moved forward with the ground-breaking ceremony, but could not continue without the necessary funds.
 However, in 1923, people believed in rolling up their sleeves, pitching in, and doing things themselves.
 It wasn’t that far off from the days of barn-raisings, when people helped their neighbors, no charge.